YaziiMilo/terraform-aws-ecs-fullstack-app/README.md

-# Task Manager with AWS RDS and ECS
+# AWS RDS and ECS Task Manager Application with Terraform

+A production-ready, full-stack web application demonstrating cloud-native deployment with AWS infrastructure as code using Terraform.
+This project combines containerized microservices architecture with relational database services.

+## 🚀 AWS Cloud Architecture

 This project creates a complete web application stack in AWS using Terraform:
-- Amazon RDS MySQL database with public access
+- **Amazon RDS MySQL database** with public access for persistent data storage
-- Express.js web application for task management with a modern Bootstrap UI
+- **Express.js RESTful API** for task management with a modern Bootstrap UI
-- AWS ECS Fargate deployment with auto-scaling
+- **AWS ECS Fargate** deployment with auto-scaling for serverless container orchestration
+- **Application Load Balancer** for intelligent traffic distribution
+- **Terraform IaC** (Infrastructure as Code) for reproducible deployments

-## Application Features
+## 📋 Application Features

-- Modern responsive UI built with Bootstrap
+- Modern responsive UI built with Bootstrap 5
 - RESTful API for task management:
-  - List all tasks
+  - List all tasks with ordered pagination
-  - Create new tasks
+  - Create new tasks with validation
-  - Delete existing tasks
+  - Delete existing tasks with confirmation
-- Automatic database initialization
+- Automatic database initialization and migration
-- Health check endpoint for ECS
+- Health check endpoint for container orchestration
+- Containerized with Docker for consistent deployment

-## AWS Services Used
+## ☁️ AWS Services Used

 This project utilizes the following AWS services: